thomasjm/type-families-typescript/README.md

   ResponseResult 'Login = LoginResult
 ```

-Once you add some boilerplate `ToJSON/FromJSON/Eq/Ord` instances to this you have a working set of types to define a server with.
-I won't go in detail about why this is great, but you can look at `haskell-language-server` to see how this setup adds a lot of type safety to your server, helping make sure you return the right response type to each message etc.
+Once you add some boilerplate `ToJSON/FromJSON/Eq/Ord` instances to this you have a working set of types for defining a server.
+I won't go in detail about why this is great, but you can look at `haskell-language-server` to see how this setup adds a lot of type safety to your server, helping make sure you return the right response type to each message, etc.

+## Mapping it to TypeScript